JohnNay/datafsm/README.md

 The only required argument of the main function of the package, `evolve_model`, is a `data.frame` object, which must have 3-5 columns.
-The first two columns must be named “period” and “outcome” (period is the time period that the outcome action was taken).
+The first two columns must be named "period" and "outcome" (period is the time period that the outcome action was taken).
 The remaining one to three columns are predictors, and may have arbitrary names.
 Each row of the `data.frame` is an observational unit, an action taken at a particular time and any relevant variables for that time.
 All of the (3-5 columns) should be named.
-The period and outcome columns should be integer vectors — e.g. `c(1,2,1)` — and the columns with the predictor variable data should be logical vectors — e.g. `c(TRUE, FALSE, FALSE)` — or vectors that can be coerced to logical with `as.logical()`.
+The period and outcome columns should be integer vectors---e.g. `c(1,2,1)`---and the columns with the predictor variable data should be logical vectors---e.g. `c(TRUE, FALSE, FALSE)`---or vectors that can be coerced to logical with `as.logical()`.

 Here are the first eleven rows of this fake data: